Angry Feelings During Pregnancy

 Of course I didn’t do that in reality.
 (I was in pregnancy week 13 so how would they have known anyway).
 Instead I turned away and cried, hiding my face so nobody would see my emotions.

 Managing my anger was the only thing I could think about during the rest of the flight.
 I was completely overcome with this pregnancy emotion.
 The effect of hormone changes on me lead to huge mood swings!
+How I wish I’d have had a short course like the free Self-Worth and Wellness course at that time.
+It would have helped me so much!

 Many pregnant women are surprised by their emotions and ask the question “how can I control my anger during pregnancy?”